 It is no wonder, therefore, that the funders of this celebration were, among others, big-time arms dealers and local capitalists.
 Hebrew-language website News1 looked into 10 of the funders listed on the Israeli Presidential Conference’s official website.
 This is what they found (translation is mine, partly edited based on information from The Real Economy website).

-First on the list is Ahron Frenkel.
+First on the list is local capitalist Ahron Frenkel.
 Honorary chair of the conference.
 An international businessman who has brokered military deals for Israel Aerospace Industries and who now owns a company producing military drones and which employs several former IDF officers.
 Frenkel is a close friend to Peres and other prominent figures in Israeli politics.
-[Updated, July 13, 2015]
+[Updated December 19, 2019]

 The list continues thus: